 We perceive the project or goal that we are currently working on in the near-mode.

-In contrast, we perceive the project/goal that, as yet, exist only in our imagination in the distant-mode.
+In contrast, we perceive the project/goal that, as yet, exists only in our imagination in the distant mode.

 You may move a goal/project from the imagination (where you are just thinking about it) into real life (where you start to work on it).

 Then you move from a distant-mode perception to a near-mode perception.

 Distant-mode perception is broad, abstract, and intangible.
 Whereas near-mode perception is specific and tangible.